Best Conference Room Equipment for Small Business

 Teams Rooms Basic vs. Pro

-Microsoft offers a Teams Rooms Basic license (free, up to 25 rooms) that covers core meeting join functionality.
-It does not include intelligent camera features, Teams Rooms Pro management, or advanced reporting.
-For SMBs using AI framing features on the Rally Bar or X52, Teams Rooms Pro is required.
-Budget $480/room/year accordingly.
+Microsoft offers a Teams Rooms Basic license (free, up to 25 rooms) that covers core meeting join functionality only.
+It excludes AI camera features, fleet management through Teams Admin Center, and advanced analytics.
+For SMBs deploying the Rally Bar or X52 with AI framing and Copilot compatibility, Teams Rooms Pro is required — budget $480 per room per year ($40/device/month).
+Basic is suitable only if you need join-and-leave meeting functionality with no managed features.

 The Jabra PanaCast 50 in USB mode does not require any room license — the connected laptop's user license covers the session.
 This is one structural reason the PanaCast 50's 3-year TCO is the lowest in this roundup when BYOD or USB mode is the primary deployment method.